joewing/q2/README.md

     - Start
     - Stop

-## Power estimation
+## Power Estimation

-Total transistor count: ~1148
-Total current draw: 482.5 mA (2.4 Watts)

-LEDs are driven through a 1k resistor.
-Assuming a 5v power supply and 2v voltage drop through an LED, we can assume ~3mA for each 1k resistor.
-Each gate uses a 10k resistor pull up, so we assume 0.5mA for each 10k resistor.
+LEDs are driven through a 4.7k resistor.
+Assuming a 5v power supply and 2v voltage drop through an LED, we can assume ~0.64mA for each 4.7k resistor.
+Each gate uses either a 10k or a 1k (depending on fanout and required speed) resistor pull up, so we assume 0.5mA for each 10k resistor and 5mA for each 1k resistor.
 This provides an absolute worst case estimate since we don't expect all gates and LEDs to be on.

-We assume each 6116 RAM chip uses ~20mA.
-We assume the MCU used on the terminal board uses ~1mA.
-We assume the LCD draws ~200mA.
+We assume the RAM and ROM chips as well as the LCD use ~20mA each.

-The total combined worst-case current draw is ~683.55mA.
+This gives the following:
+  - 75 4.7k resistors = 48mA
+  - 427 10k resistors = 213.5mA
+  - 7 1k resistors = 35mA
+  - 2 RAMs, 2 ROMs, 1 LCD = 100mA

+So we get a total draw of ~396.5mA or ~2 Watts.

+## Clock Frequency Estimation

+Each FET gate is ~50pF.
+Maximum propagation is 24 gates (for the ripple through the program counter).
+At each level, the fanout is to 2 gates with a 10k pullup.
+To be recognized as a 1, the pull up resistor needs to bring 0V to 2.5V (Vth), for a fanout of 2 this gives us:

+  2.5 = 5 * exp(-10000 * 50 * 2 * 10^-12 / t)
+  t = 1.4us

+For 24 levels of propagation, we get 1.4 * 24 = 33.6us, which is ~29.8kHz.
+Fortunately, we do not need the result of the program counter to be valid at the next clock edge (only the one following it), so we can get away running faster than this, but no more than 2x this.
+So here we aim for 32kHz for the fast clock, which gives us 1k instructions per second since every instruction takes 32 cycles.

 ## Sections